Faculty & Staff

 Our vision is to unite the Notre Dame community to inspire and prepare every student to pursue a life of impact and purpose.
 Working together, we can help students discern, pursue, and achieve career goals that align with their values, interests, and skills.
 One of the ways we do this is by offering a wide range of resources, events, and career-related services to support all students.
 Some of our more commonly-used resources are described below.
 Our staff looks forward to partnering with you.

-Self-Service Reports and Data (new for 2023)
+Self-Service Reports and Data

 To best understand how to support students with their career development, we share a wide array of career development-related data with faculty and staff partners across campus, including (but not limited to) insights into student preferences, engagement in career development activities, and outcomes.
 Our campus partners are provided access to self-serve reports on the University's password-protected Tableau server.
 Please log in with your NetID to access the reports.